Oabu77/daralnas-chatgpt/README.md

 - AI is educational only; no approvals, fatwas, or financial advice.
 - Secrets are sourced from environment variables only.
 - Logging is enabled at startup; extend with Railway log drains for audits.

+## Public launch defaults
+- Telegram bot is webhook-driven and responds to `/start`, `/ask`, `/daralnas`, `/quranchain`, `/meshtalk`, `/fungi`, and `/donate` without gated content.
+- Mini Apps are read-only education shells with clear "education only" disclaimers and no approvals.
+- Bot responses are capped at 120 words with guardrails appended to each message.

+## CI/CD
+- GitHub Actions workflow (`.github/workflows/ci.yml`) runs on pushes and pull requests to `main`.
+- Python job installs dependencies, runs bytecode compilation, and verifies dependency health.
+- Worker job installs Node dependencies without side effects and ensures a current Wrangler CLI is available (version-agnostic, no deprecated flags).
+- Concurrency is enabled to provide safe rollback by re-running the last known good commit if needed.

+## Maintenance and health
+- Health check: `GET /health` returns `{ "status": "ok" }` plus guardrail context for monitoring.
+- Logging: Python `logging` is initialized at startup; direct logs to Railway or a log drain for long-term retention.
+- Auto-restart: Railway will restart the process on failure via the Procfile command; use environment variables only for secrets.
+- Rollback: deployments remain stateless; redeploy the previous commit via Git history to roll back safely.